safbc/ssi-uport/README.md

 # ssi-uport
-Code and docs building a SSI solution with uPort
+Code and docs experimenting in SSI with the uPort platform